How To Use LinkedIn Effectively

 Follow us on LinkedIn!
 On the Oxford Scholastica Academy page you’ll find interesting articles relating to subjects you might be studying, and more information about our summer schools in Oxford.
 You should also remember to add the Oxford Scholastica Academy to your profile in order to join our alumni community.

-Master new skills to put on your LinkedIn profile
+Get some work experience to put on your LinkedIn profile